San Rafael Glacier

 Kayaking and Canoeing

-For a more immersive experience, consider kayaking or canoeing in the San Rafael Lagoon.
-Paddling through the serene waters surrounded by towering ice walls is an unforgettable adventure.
-Just be prepared for occasional encounters with curious seals or playful dolphins.
+For a more immersive experience, try kayaking or canoeing in the San Rafael Lagoon.
+Paddle through serene waters surrounded by ice walls, and you might encounter seals or dolphins.

 Wildlife Spotting